Installing Heat Recovery System Cost

 Experts recommend you fit high-quality filters within the main unit for the best possible air hygiene.
 A minimum filter grade of F7 on the intake and G4 on the extract.

 The system must be the correct size for the building.
-It should be large enough to provide ventilation for the entire structure, with controllable airflow at three levels (background, standard, boost), following Building Regulations.
+It should be large enough to provide ventilation for the entire structure, with controllable airflow at three levels (background, standard, boost).

 fitting a heat recovery system

-• Gather at least 3 quotes from different contractors to compare their prices using MyJobQuote.
+• Have you received multiple quotes?
+Gather at least 3 quotes from different contractors using MyJobQuote, this isn't only to compare prices but also to help find the right person for the job.

-• Make sure to read past customer reviews for the contractor to get an idea of their work ethic and quality.
+• Do they have positive reviews?
+Make sure to read past reviews for the contractor to get an idea of their work ethic and quality, search online and their MyJobQuote profile for testimonials and customer feedback.

 FAQs